LolitaZJ/APP_MASTER/README.md

 ### This repository contains the codes to train and test the network proposed in:

-`Ji, Zhang, Li, Z., & Zhang, j.
-(2022).
-Simultaneous Seismic Phase Picking and Polarity Determination with an Attention-based Neural Network (submitted).`
+`Zhang J, Li Z, Zhang J. Simultaneous Seismic Phase Picking and Polarity Determination with an Attention‐Based Neural Network [J].
+Seismological Research Letters, 2023.`

 -------------------------------------------
 ### Installation: